HCLarsen/chronos/README.md

 ## Development

-All new features/modifcations, must be properly tested.
+All new features/modifications, must be properly tested.
 Any PRs without passing tests will not be merged.

 Features to be added:

-1. Error handling of new task creation within Chronos class.
-2. Time string parsing for Chronos methods.
+1. Time string parsing for Chronos methods.

 ## Contributing